Pruebas-de-Software/Cucumber-hello-world/README.md

 # Cucumber hello world : Get in my belly!
 BDD
-Primary exercise to know BDD and Cucumber, the objective is to know the way in which a Cucumber project is structured and learn how to write a "features" file.
+Primary exercise to know Behavior Driven Development (BDD) and Cucumber, the objective is to know the way in which a Cucumber project is structured and learn how to write a "features" file.
 The project has been created in Maven and Eclipse configured with Cucumber plugins.

 ### The problem